The Cost of SSL Certificates: What You Need to Know

 What Is an SSL Certificate?

 Beyond security, SSL certificates also play a significant role in SEO.
 Google has made HTTPS a ranking factor, meaning websites with SSL certificates are more likely to rank higher in search engine results.
-Additionally, users are more likely to trust and engage with a secure website, making SSL certificates a must-have for any online business.
+Additionally, users are more likely to trust and engage with a secure website, making SSL certificates a must-have for any online presence.

 How Much Does an SSL Certificate Cost?